genevaers/Research-And-Development/POC-iterations/ASMcallingJAVA/README.md

 Compile with: javac MyClass.java

- The class and method names are specified in a small assembler/COBOL stub exit (GVBJLENV) but will eventually be specified through the GenevaERS workbench.
+ The class and method names are specified in a small assembler stub exit (GVBJLENV) but will eventually be specified through the GenevaERS workbench.
 The example uses view number 10903 and reads the GVBDEMO customer file.

-## Sample assembler and COBOL programs to call Java
+## Sample assembler program to call Java

-TSTUR70.ASM and TESTUR70.COB provide examples of how to call Java from assembler/3GL.
+TSTUR70.ASM provides an example of how to call Java from assembler/3GL.
 They are also useful test harnesses when developing Java exits for GenevaERS.
 The GVBUR70 INIT call will start the requested number of threads.

 ## The GvbJavaDaemon

 This is a multi-threaded Java daemon that starts the requested number of threads to service calls to Java methods.

-Compile with: javac GvbJavaDaemon.java
+Compile with: javac GvbJavaDaemon2.java

 ## The ZOS DLL JNIASM